Healthcare Texas (TX) Rank #25 of 50

 90th Percentile $113,552

 The largest employment areas for registered nurses in Texas include Houston, Dallas, Austin, and San Antonio.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Registered Nurse in Texas